-Armorer wrench is the special types of wrenches having a C-shaped opening at the open side and have teeth to grip the nuts or bolts easily.
+Armorer wrench is a special type of wrench having a C-shaped opening at the open side and having teeth to grip the nuts or bolts easily.

 Armorer wrenches come in various sizes and shapes according to the gun or the rifle.

-Basin Wrenches are the wrenche that are designed to perform a function in the difficult area under fixtures like sink, basin, or toilet.
+Basin Wrenches are the wrenches that are designed to perform a function in the difficult area under fixtures like sink, basin, or toilet.

 It has a tooth on the jaw on the head these teeth help in achieving better grip.
 It has a transverse handle at the other end.
 This is also known as the faucet wrench because of its uses.